Battlers Green Farm | Discover our Shopping Village in Radlett, Hertfordshire

 2010

-Gabriel and Mary (current managers of The Bull Pen) join the team.
+Gabriel and Mary join the Bull Pen team.

 The Battlers Green Farm Music Festival in Radlett, Hertfordshire, celebrating 50 years with live music, entertainment, and a vibrant shopping village atmosphere.